Project-Books/book-project/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional context

-[If a screenshot would be useful (e.g. for UI changes), please provide one.]
+[If a screenshot would be useful (e.g. for UI changes), please provide one.
+If not, please remove this section]

 ## Related issue